- Price per person:

 - 10 hours and a half.

 - Pickup at the hotel (urban area), bilingual guide (Spanish and English), lunch, private transportation, seat insurance, fray Jorge National Park entry ticket and encanto Valley National Monument entry ticket.

 - What to bring:

-- Trekking shoes, sun hat, sunglasses, sunscreen, water, comfortable clothing, digital camera with battery and memory space and windbreaker.
+- Trekking shoes, hat to protect against the sun, sunglasses, sunscreen, water, comfortable clothing, digital camera with battery and memory space and windbreaker.

 - Weather :

 - Subject to weather conditions.

 - Minimum of passengers:

 - 3 days.